-- 1. Disconnect the cable from the vehicle's negative (-) battery terminal. - Push together and twist the fuse holder's parts on the red power cable until they spring apart.
+- 1. Disconnect the cable from the vehicle's negative (-) battery terminal. - 2.
+Push together and twist the fuse holder's parts on the red power cable until they spring apart.
 Then remove the fuse.

-- 4. Reassemble the fuse holder by inserting the fuse into the longer of the fuse holder's ends, and pushing together and twisting the two parts until they latch together. - 5.
+- If the fuse is blown, replace it.
+Use only an SFE-type fuse with the proper rating.
+The fuse must be 20 amps. - Reassemble the fuse holder by inserting the fuse into the longer of the fuse holder's ends, and pushing together and twisting the two parts until they latch together. - 5.
 Reconnect the cable to the vehicle's negative (-) battery terminal.

-Replacing the Blade-Type Fuses
+Replacing the Blade-Type Fuse

-1. Disconnect the cable from the vehicle's negative (-) battery terminal.
+- 1. Disconnect the cable from the vehicles negative (-) battery terminal. - 2.
+Grasp the fuse's plastic end and pull it out.